riscv/sail-riscv/README.md

 `ocaml_emulator/riscv_ocaml_sim_RV64` and the C simulator in `c_emulator/riscv_sim_RV64`.

+If you get an error message saying `sail: unknown option '--require-version'.` it's because your Sail compiler is too old.
+You need version 0.18 or later.

 One can build either the RV32 or the RV64 model by specifying `ARCH=RV32` or `ARCH=RV64` on the `make` line, and using the matching target suffix.
 RV64 is built by default, but the RV32 model can be